HUSTLE Defense Accelerator Frequently Asked Questions

 Will I have to find housing?

 Yes, if you are participating in the HUSTLE Defense Accelerator, there is a residency requirement for your business.
 Griffiss Institute program staff will help HUSTLE participants work through the residency requirements should you need assistance in finding affordable housing.
-HUSTLE teams are not necessarily provided financial assistance for housing at this time.
-The Griffiss Institute will consider such assistance and funds as available, and appropriate.
+HUSTLE teams are not provided financial assistance for housing.

 Who can I talk to about the program before applying?